5 min read

 Everyone is familiar with the Cloud in some form or another these days: a study from 2020 found that 92% of organizations use the cloud in some capacity.
 But not everyone uses it in the same way.
 Let’s look at the difference between private and public clouds and who’s more likely to use which model.

 A private cloud is a virtualized IT structure that grants a single customer (whether an individual or a corporate entity) on-demand access to computing resources and data.
 This structure would make sense for organizations requiring high regulatory compliance or those dealing with sensitive data — PII, medical records, and intellectual property.
 Private clouds, typically called on-premises systems, are sometimes hosted in a customer’s physical data center on company property.
-Occasionally users will opt to have their private cloud hosted on rented infrastructure that’s hosted off-premises.
+Occasionally, users will opt to have their private cloud hosted on rented infrastructure that’s hosted off-premises.

 A public cloud is a multi-occupant virtualized IT structure that shares resources amongst the occupants (which can be thousands of users simultaneously).
 In a public cloud, the infrastructure is owned and maintained by an independent provider, and users maintain membership on a subscription basis.
 As in a group rock climbing lesson, users split the cost to access the desired resources.
 Google, Amazon, and Microsoft are three examples of public clouds you’ve heard of and have already used.
 A public cloud is ideal for many companies, from startups and small businesses needing fast and affordable services to large companies with developers needing access to various tools primed for coding.

-When making an informed decision about how and where to direct your time and money — whether for sport or technology purposes — it’s good to take an honest look at both advantages and disadvantages of your options.
+When making an informed decision about how and where to direct your time and money — whether for sport or technology purposes — it’s good to take an honest look at both the advantages and disadvantages of your options.

 Security and communication

 The most concerning limitation of public clouds is security.
 When your company opts to outsource its technology to a public cloud, you’re essentially handing the reins over to that provider.
-All aspects of cybersecurity, configuration and IT management now belong to people who aren’t involved in the daily operations of your business.
+All aspects of cybersecurity, configuration, and IT management now belong to people who aren’t involved in the daily operations of your business.
 Additionally, troubleshooting during an outage becomes much more difficult when data is outsourced to a public cloud.

 Lapses in communication between a company’s IT professionals and the independent servicer can also be a source of frustration.
 It’s like taking a group climbing lesson from an amateur climber hired by the gym to handle the less intensive workshops; they’ll be able to provide a cursory overview of the foundational movements in climbing but might not have the skill (or the time) to explain the more finessed techniques that would make all the difference when you’re out in the wilderness.